-- GPPL recognizes the importance of acknowledging financial gifts and, in the absence of knowing the donors wishes, will determine, and review, legacy recognitions. - Willie Janssen Estate Gift Willie Janssen's estate gifted significant funds for the betterment of library services in the region.
-The Grande Prairie Public Library will provide the following recognition: - 1.
-The Library's Discovery Room will be named the Willie Janssen Discovery Room. - 2.
-A recognition plaque will be maintained on the west wall of the entry hall to the Library's location in the Montrose Cultural Centre.
+- GPPL recognizes the importance of acknowledging financial gifts and, in the absence of knowing the donor's wishes, will determine and review legacy recognitions. - Willie Janssen Estate Gift Willie Janssen's estate gifted significant funds for the betterment of library services in the region.
+GPPL will provide the following recognition: - 1.
+GPPL's Discovery Room will be named the Willie Janssen Discovery Room. - 2.
+A recognition plaque will be maintained on the west wall of the entry hall to GPPL in the Montrose Cultural Centre.